zeapherine/MERN-memoris-social-app/README.md

 ## Features :

 -Search Post by Name and Tags.
--Like, create, delete, edit post after login.
--Custom Sign In and Google OAuth sign in.
+-Like, create, delete, edit post after login (protected routes) -Custom Sign In and Google OAuth sign in.
 -Pagination.